DeadTaco/smart-modules/README.md

     init: ()=> {
         doThings();     // Run a function after initialization },
-    showModuleInfo: true   // Show info for loaded modules in the console });
+    showModuleInfo: true   // Show info for loaded modules in the console, });
 ```

 * `init` : *fn* -- will run the given function after the API is fully initialized
 * `showModuleInfo` : *bool* -- If true, this will show the loaded modules and their information in the browser console for debugging purposes
+* `moduleDirectory` -- *Default is "modules"* Sets the directory name of your modules directory if it is different from the default `./modules` location
+* `rootPath` -- *Default is the absolute path to sm.core.js* - Sets the path to check for resources such as templates and modules.
+If `moduleDirectory` isn't set by the user, the path to modules will be `rootPath/modules`.
+Note that the `rootPath` variable always ends itself with a slash, even if you didn't add it at yourself.

+A variable named `SmartModule.moduleAbsolutePath` will be generated once the API has been initialized.
+This will give you the absolute path to the modules directory should you need it.

 ---
 ### **Using the Smart Modules loader**